augusta-hatfield/journal/README.md

 Here is a more in-depth video explanation of the Journal website: https://youtu.be/i3RZj3SPyzY

-Here is a link to the code:
+Here is a link to the live website: https://augusta-hatfield.github.io/journal/